Current focus

 About

 I’m a software engineer with one foot in modern stacks and one in long-lived critical systems.
-By day I work as a COBOL developer at the Dutch Tax Authority, building and maintaining large-scale mainframe systems with z/OS, ISPF, IDz, Zowe and Robot Framework.
+By day I work as a COBOL developer at the Belastingdienst, building and maintaining large-scale mainframe systems with z/OS, ISPF, IDz, Zowe and Robot Framework.

 Software engineering